 - Building Codes (code existing when the property was built and compliance with hight velocity hurricane zone).

-- Roof covering (type, Florida Building Code or Miami Dade Product Approval, year of installation, permit number, etc.).
+- Roof covering (type of roof, Florida Building Code or Miami Dade Product Approval, year of installation, permit number, etc.).

-- Roof deck attachment - Roof to wall connections (roof deck truss/rafter spacing, roof decking type and thickness, nails/screws size and spacing, etc.).
+- Roof deck attachment (truss/rafter spacing, roof decking type and thickness, nails/screws size and spacing, etc.).

 - Roof to wall attachment (type, amount and location of nails, etc.).